-Mr. Mullen's term as member of the Board and his role as executive chair will end at the Annual Meeting.
-In April 2023, the Board appointed Emma Reeve as chair of the Board to be effective upon the end of Mr. Mullen's term as a member of the Board at the Annual Meeting.
-As non-executive chair of the Board, Ms. Reeve's responsibilities will include determining the frequency and length of board meetings, recommending when special meetings of the Board should be held, preparing or approving the agenda for each Board meeting, chairing meetings of our independent directors, meeting with any director who is not adequately performing his or her duties as a member of the Board or any committee of the Board, facilitating communications between management and the Board, and assisting with other corporate governance matters.
-It is anticipated that at the time Ms. Reeve becomes chair of the Board, Dr. Hopfield will cease serving as lead independent director but continue her service as a director on the Board.
+In June 2023, our Board appointed Emma Reeve, an independent director under applicable Nasdaq rules, as chair of the Board.
+Ms. Reeve has significant financial and operational experience as a former executive at biopharmaceutical companies and an in-depth understanding of our business strategies and day-to-day operations, which makes her well suited to set the agenda and lead the discussions at Board meetings as the chair.
+Ms. Reeve's duties as chair include determining the frequency and length of board meetings, recommending when special meetings of the Board should be held, preparing or approving the agenda for each Board meeting, chairing meetings of our independent directors, meeting with any director who is not adequately performing his or her duties as a member of the Board or any committee of the Board, facilitating communications between management and the Board, and assisting with other corporate governance matters.
+In addition, our chief executive officer, Dr. O'Neill, also serves on our Board.
+The Board believes that Dr.